-- Consider what support is needed for the student you may need to give them a lot of your time - Ensure you are supported such conversations can be extremely stressful and time consuming - Talk to your Designated Safeguarding Lead/Head teacher/Line Manager
+- Consider what support is needed for the student you may need to give them a lot of your time. - Ensure you are supported such conversations can be extremely stressful and time consuming. - Talk to your Designated Safeguarding Lead/Head teacher/Line Manager

-If the DSL is unavailable, to reduce delay, staff will refer directly to The Integrated Front Door to ensure the safety, welfare and protection of the student Telephone- 01204 331500.
+It is important that if the DSL is unavailable, to reduce delay, staff will refer directly to The Integrated Front Door to ensure the safety, welfare, and protection of the student Telephone- 01204 331500.